The Persistence of Retracted Papers on Wikipedia: Empirical Setup

 \subsubsection{Retraction Event Features}

 This feature group captures characteristics of the retraction event itself.
-These features provide context on the severity of the paper's issues and the timeline of its withdrawal, which may signal to editors the urgency of a correction and thus influence its speed.
+These features provide context on the severity of the paper's issues and the timeline of its withdrawal, which may be associated with how quickly citations are corrected.
 Data for these features were retrieved from OpenAlex \cite{priem2022openalex} and Retraction Watch \cite{oransky2012retraction}.

 \begin{itemize} \item \textit{Time to Retraction.} Time to retraction is calculated as the time between a paper's publication date and its official retraction date, retrieved from OpenAlex and Retraction Watch.
-Longer times between publication and retraction may delay the correction of citations on Wikipedia, as outdated citations may become embedded in the platform's content.
+Longer times between publication and retraction may be associated with slower correction, as outdated citations may become embedded in the platform's content.
 Prior studies have highlighted the negative impact of delayed retractions on scientific credibility and public trust \cite{brainard2018massive}.

 \item \textit{Pre-Retraction Editorial Events.} Editorial events include corrections, expressions of concern, or other non-retraction updates associated with a given DOI.
 If such events existed, the variable was labeled as 1.
 Such events could serve as warnings for editors or readers, potentially influencing how quickly problematic citations are identified and addressed.